-17. What mortality is generally used for discounting in determining the "actuarial present value of future death benefits" in determining if the X factor criteria are satisfied as listed in Section 5 of the Regulation?
+17. What mortality is generally used for discounting in calculating the "actuarial present value of future death benefits" used to determine if the X factor criteria listed in Section 5 of the Model Regulation are satisfied?

-The Model Regulation seems to suggest that this present value is to be calculated using the valuation mortality multiplied by the X factors.
+The Model Regulation suggests that this present value is to be calculated using the valuation mortality multiplied by the X factors.
 However, to avoid the recursive feature of this provision, many actuaries believe that the valuation mortality not multiplied by the X factors may be used in determining this present value.